 A.A.S.
 Degree in General Occupational Technology (A55280)

 The curriculum content will be customized for students according to occupational interests and needs.
-A program of study for each student will be selected from associate-degree level courses offered by the College.
+A program of study for each student will be selected from any non-developmental level courses offered by the College.
 Graduates will become more effective workers, better qualified for advancements within their field of employment, and become qualified for a wide range of entry-level employment opportunities.

 GOT students must apply for graduation one semester prior to completing the program.

 For more information about registration and enrollment, please see the College Catalog.
 You must have advisor approval to register and enroll.
 The advisor will ensure you are placed in the right sequence of courses to meet your academic and program completion needs.